asirihewage/Facebook-Messenger-Auto-Reply-using-PHP-NLP/README.md

-# Facebook-Messenger-Auto-Reply-using-PHP-NLP
+# Facebook Messenger Auto Reply using PHP - NLP
+This conversational bot will learn and answer , also it will search Wikipedia for you!
+Implement this app on your web server and setup automated conversations on your facebook page.

 # Configurations
+- First, create an app on https://developer.facebook.com with messenger API and webhook API enabled.
+- Connect your app with your facebook page.
-update config.php with your database and Facebook App configurations.
+- Then copy this repository into your PHP web server and update config.php with your database and Facebook App configurations.
 ```php
     'host' => '',
     'username' => '',